SpilledMilkCOM/IHatePython/crafting/README.md

 ## Problem

 In order to **craft** an item it takes certain amounts of resources.
 Those resources are available in levels.
 Each level may contain certain resources at certain amounts.
+Each level has a "cost" (Energy) to run through.
 A resource is also considered an item because you can craft different resources from other resources at a certain probability.

 Figure out the optimal levels to traverse in order to craft an item.